Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Datasets

 \paratopic{Things I want to say about the datasets}

-We selected these datasets because they disclose annotation guidelines to some degree of detail and cover different topics, genres, and worthiness criteria.
-Table~\ref{tab:datasets} summarizes the datasets' characteristics (cf.~Appendix~\ref{sec:dataset_info} for more details).
-The CB and CLEF datasets cover both tasks, where CB uses ternary labels annotated at once, while CLEF uses binary labels and separate annotation questions for CD and CW.
-The datasets were either originally annotated using a binary scheme (ENV), Likert scale (CLEF-CW), multi-class based on topic (NEWS), or a follow-up prompt for uncertain instances (POLI).
-All the datasets provided aggregated binary labels, except CB, where aggregation from ternary into binary CD and CW labels is straightforward.
-The reported inter-annotator agreement for POLI and CLEF is substantial \citep{Landis1977}, while the agreement for ENV and NEWS datasets is moderate, confirming the complexity of the domain-dependant CW task.
+We use these five datasets because they provide detailed annotation guidelines and cover various topics, genres, and worthiness criteria.
+Table~\ref{tab:datasets} summarizes their characteristics (see Appendix~\ref{sec:dataset_info} for details).
+The CB and CLEF datasets address both CD and CW tasks, with CB using ternary labels annotated together and CLEF using binary labels with separate questions for CD and CW.
+The five datasets were originally annotated using a binary scheme (ENV), Likert scale (CLEF-CW), multi-class (NEWS), or a follow-up prompt for uncertain instances (POLI).
+All datasets have aggregated binary labels, except CB, where aggregation from ternary into binary labels is straightforward.
+The reported inter-annotator agreement is substantial for POLI and CLEF \citep{Landis1977}, but moderate for ENV and NEWS, reflecting the complexity of the domain-dependent CW task.